Singular value distribution of dense random matrices with block Markovian dependence: Introduction

-Observe that the limiting laws described in \Cref{thm: SingValN} and \Cref{thm: SingValP} are the same as the limiting laws for matrices with independent entries if the variances of the entries match \cite[Theorem 3.4]{zhu2020graphon}.
+Observe that the limiting law described in \Cref{thm: SingValN} is the same as occurs for a random matrix $M$ with mean-zero independent entries matching the variance profile of $\hat{N}_X$ \cite[Theorem 6.1]{zhu2020graphon}.
+By matching variance profile, it is here meant that $\operatorname{Var}[M_{ij}]= \operatorname{Var}[\hat{N}_{X,ij}]$ for all $i,j$.
+Similarly, the limiting law in \Cref{thm: SingValP} corresponds to the limiting law of a random matrix with independent entries which instead matches the variance profile of $\sqrt{n}\hat{P}_X$.
 This hints at an underlying more general universality principle, which is commonplace in random matrix theory.
-Informally, universality states that the spectrum of a random matrix often only depends on the covariance of the entries.
+Informally, universality states that the spectrum of a random matrix often only depends on the variance of the entries.

 Indeed, the first step of our proof establishes a precise version of this universality statement in \Cref{cor: Stieltjes}.
 The proof strategy is essentially a modification of the moment method.
 More specifically, we generalize a result from \cite{hochstattler2016semicircle} concerning the eigenvalue distributions of approximately uncorrelated random matrices to include the possibility of a variance profile.
 The explicit description of the Stieltjes transform of the limiting laws relies on \cite{zhu2020graphon}.